ffromani/procwatch/README.md

 Notes about integration with kubernetes/kubevirt
 ================================================

-**WARNING**
-In order to resolve the PIDs to meaningful VM domain names, procwatch **needs to access the CRI socket on the host**.
-The default YAMLs do that exposing the host /var/run, because by default the CRI socket sits in /var/run (and not in a subdirectory, which would make things easier).
+Please be aware that in order to resolve the PIDs to meaningful VM domain names, procwatch **needs to access the CRI socket on the host**.
-**YOU MAY WANT TO REVIEW THIS SETTING BEFORE TO DEPLOY PROCWATCH ON YOUR CLUSTER**
+This is equivalent of exposing the docker socket inside the container.
+This may or may not be an issue on your cluster setup.

 If you disable the CRI socket access, procwatch will just report the PIDs of the monitored processes.